2026 Puy du Fou ticket prices and visitor reviews

 Order an Annual Pass

-The Cinéscénie is a standalone production.
-You can book it with or without Grand Parc admission and with or without hotel accommodations.
-Note that demand is extremely high and tickets sell out quickly, especially during peak season.
+La Cinéscénie is a standalone nighttime spectacular.
+You can book tickets for it with or without admission to the rest of the Grand Parc, and you can bundle it with accommodations.
+Demand for La Cinéscénie is exceptionally high and dates sell out fast, particularly during peak season.

-You can book stays that bundle park admission with lodging at one of the 6 on-site themed hotels.
-You can stay in an 18th-century manor (Lescure), ancient Rome (Villa Gallo-Romaine), the Merovingian era (Îles de Clovis), at the camps of Henry I and Henry VIII of England (Camp du Drap d'Or), in a medieval fortress (La Citadelle), or in a palace from the era of Louis XIV (Le Grand Siècle).
+As explained in this guide, you can book vacation packages combining park admission with overnight stays at one of the 6 themed hotels on site.
+Listed in chronological order of when the properties opened, you can sleep in an 18th-century manor (Lescure), ancient Rome (villa Gallo-romaine), the Merovingian era (îles de Clovis), the courts of King Henry I and King Henry VIII of England (Camp du drap d'or), the Middle Ages (la Citadelle), or a royal palace from the reign of Louis XIV (le Grand Siècle).

 Why Visit Puy du Fou?